Global Professional Development

 As part of the application process, each participant will complete a teaching and personal profile to highlight your experiences and interests.
 This profile will be used to match participants with both a Chilean classroom teacher and to host families.

-Upon acceptance, candidates will also be required to complete a 15-minute Zoom interview with the Global Education team.
+Applicants will be required to complete a 15-minute Zoom interview with the Global Education team.
 This will be scheduled individually with conference applicants.

 Step 4: Pay Conference Registration Fee Balance